-Rinse the chicken livers in a sieve, drain, then remove and cut out any sinewy bits.
+To prep the chicken livers, remove and cut out any sinewy bits.
 Melt 25g (1oz) of the butter in a frying pan, tip in the livers and stir-fry over a medium heat for 7-8 minutes.
 Cut in half to check that they are cooked through.
 Transfer to a food processor with any juices.

 Melt 25g (1oz) of the remaining butter in the frying pan.
 Stir in the shallots, garlic, rosemary and thyme sprigs.
 Fry for 3-4 minutes to soften, then pour in the brandy and white wine.
 Simmer for 2-3 minutes until reduced by about two-thirds.
 Rest a sieve over a bowl, then tip the contents of the pan into the sieve and press down well to collect all the juices (you should have about 3 tbsp thickish juices).